Amey11github/Amey11github/README.md

 ### 🚀 About Me

-- 🎓 Pursuing **Bachelor of Engineering in Computer Engineering** from Dr. D Y Patil College, Pune
+- 🎓 completed **Bachelor of Engineering in Computer Engineering** from Dr. D Y Patil College of Engineering and innovation,Talegaon , Pune
 - 💻 Passionate about **Java backend development**, Spring Boot, microservices, and **cloud technologies (AWS/Azure)**
 - ☁️ Experienced with deploying scalable applications on **AWS** using EC2, S3, RDS, Lambda
 - 👨‍💻 Previously interned at **Acmegrade** and **Elite Softwares**